 - Cedar Lodge and RV Park: Located about a half an hour's drive away from the park in the town of Chester, this place offers full hook-up RV sites and motel rooms.
 Kitchenettes are available.
 One Yelp reviewer describes it as "excellent" and other says it's a "clean, comfortable, friendly place to stay near Lassen."

 - Best Western Rose Quartz Inn: Also in Chester, this motel is convenient to the park and offers comfortable rooms, free breakfast, an on-site fitness center and free Wi-Fi.
 Yelp reviewers describe it as a good home base for a trip to Lassen.

 - Mount Lassen/Shingletown KOA: Located an easy drive from the park in the town of Shingletown, this campground can accommodate tent and RV campers, as well as those who'd like to rent a cabin.
-Go Camping America says it provides "quiet campsites nestled in the cool pines."
+Campground Reviews gives the park a 9.2 Excellent rating.